eighteyes/tt-rules/manual.md

 Communal Minions live 2 to a Hovel.
 These are drawn upon for Constructions by all Trolls.

 #### Private Minions
 A Mud Hut supports 2 Private Minions, a Wood Hut supports 6.
-One Hovel can be added as an upgrade to a Hut to house an additional two workers, one of which will be a Servant.
+One Hovel can be added as an upgrade to a Hut to house an additional two Minions, one of which will be a Servant.
 The Boss Hut can support multiple Hovels, and doesn't have a Servant requirement.
 Private Minions may only be used by the owning Troll.

 ##### Servants, Guards & Artisans
 To facilitate upgrades Private Minions are used as a permanent labor force in a Pit, Hut or Shop.
 Once a Private Minion becomes a Guard, Servant or a Artisan, they are no longer a Private Minion and are permanently assigned to a building hovel.
 Move the Private Minion token to the Upgrade Hovel as part of the Upgrade Action.